YaroslavGrushko/Wpf_Tic-Tac-Toe/README.md

 ## Get Started

 ### To start playing this game (on Windows):
-### NOTE To launch this game you have to have open port on your Windows.
+### NOTE: To launch this game you have to have open port on your Windows.
 1. Download Wpf_Tic_Tac_Toe
 2. Open Wpf_Tic_Tac_Toe.sln in Visual Studio and Build->Rebuild Solution.
 Shut down Visual Studio.
 #### Let's start server: